-Since the last Periodic Report in October 2014, and in addition to the regular meetings with senior ITV staff (as laid out in the new MoU), the Adjudicator has held meetings with a number of representatives of the UK's advertising community.
-These meetings are held to allow the Adjudicator to seek views on the workings of the Undertakings and on the operation of the television marketplace more generally.
+Since the last Annual Report in April 2016, and in addition to the regular meetings with senior ITV staff (as laid out in the new MoU), the Adjudicator has met with a number of representatives of the UK's advertising community.
+These meetings allow the Adjudicator to seek views on the workings of the Undertakings and on the operation of the television marketplace more generally.
 It is important for the Adjudicator to seek a broad range of opinions to understand fully the state of the market.
 The Adjudicator appreciates the time that these organisations provide the Office.

-The Adjudicator has met with media representatives at the IPA and ISBA, the two main industry trade bodies, to seek their views of the operation of the CRR remedy.
+The Adjudicator has held discussions with media representatives at the IPA and ISBA, the two main industry trade bodies, to seek their views of the operation of the CRR remedy.
 Comments from these bodies can be found in Section 5 of this Report.

-Ahead of the negotiation season for 2014 airtime, the Adjudicator met with the ITV Director of TV Sales where discussions included, ITV sales policy, the TV market, developments within the market place and ITV compliance.
+Ahead of the negotiation season for 2017 airtime, the Adjudicator met with the Managing Director of ITV Commercial where discussions included, ITV sales policy, the TV market, developments within the market place and ITV compliance.